digitalfemsa/prestashop/README.md

 Prestashop [1.7.8.x] Plugin v2.3.7
 =======================
 This plugin is an official and stable version of the DigitalFemsa Prestashop extension.
-It bundles functionality to process credit cards, SPEI, Banorte and OXXO payments securely as well as send email notifications to your customers when they complete a successful purchase.
+It bundles functionality to process OXXO payments securely as well as send email notifications to your customers when they complete a successful purchase.

 Don't worry about managing the status of your orders, the plugin will automatically changes orders to paid as long as your webhooks are properly configured.